 The Atherton Tablelands

 I didnt like Cairns or the Gold Coast that much to be honest.
 Not my thing.

 Hervey Bay for whale watching almost 11 years ago

 Call Travellers Auto Barn and ask them or visit the website.
 They've done some calculations about what's cheaper .

 One thing about a camper is that you can stay in the amaaaaazing national parks and campgrounds along the way - some of the best part of this roadtrip is the ability to visit and stay in remote places.
 With hostels, you will nearly always be in a town or city.
 I'm sure I would never have seen a platypus if I hadn't wandered down to the still waters beyond the streams shortly after dawn in the Wallaman Falls campground!

-My advice is to think about the kind of trip you and the kids really want (coffee shops/cities/towns and/or nature/parks/wildlife) and make a choice around that. about 7 years ago
+My advice is to think about the kind of trip you and the kids really want (coffee shops/cities/towns and/or nature/parks/wildlife) and make a choice around that. almost 11 years ago

 Yes I agree with evilpandas and would have to say "Are you insane wanting to drive from Sydney to Cairns?"
 It is so far, such a long way and there are bits of the drive that are quiet boring.
 I would suggest perhaps drive Sydney to Brisbane and stop at the beaches all along the coast and then fly to Cairns or if you want to do a bit of a drive then fly to Townsville and drive from there to Cairns

 Hey @evilpandas and @swatral - agreed that you need to allow enough time to do this and enjoy it!
 But don't put someone off and call them insane.